Diagnosing Pathological Chain-of-Thought in Reasoning Models: Introduction

-\item \textbf{Post-hoc rationalization}, where models generate plausible reasoning traces backwards from predetermined answers, meaning the CoT is irrelevant to the true reasoning process and unsuitable for monitoring ~\citep{turpin2023language}.
-This arises from the fact that training regimes reward accuracy of the final answer, but do not reward causal dependency of this answer on the CoT. \item \textbf{Encoded reasoning}, where the model encodes information in the CoT tokens in a way that is not understandable to a monitor ~\citep{roger2023preventinglanguagemodelshiding}.
-In particular, this may result from training regimes that place optimization pressure on the CoT directly ~\citep{skaf2025largelanguagemodelslearn}. \item \textbf{Internalized reasoning}, where part or all of the model's reasoning process is carried out in internal computations that are not visible in the CoT tokens themselves, hiding information from a CoT monitor.
+However, there are a number of challenges in using CoT for monitoring, which are already observable in current models.
+It has been shown that CoT traces often do not accurately reflect the true reasoning process by which the model produces its answer~\citep{chen2025reasoning}.
+This phenomenon is often referred to in general terms as \textit{unfaithfulness} \citep{barez2025chain}.
+Here, we focus on three specific issues with CoT that may compromise monitoring, terming them \textbf{pathologies}: 1. \textbf{Post-hoc rationalization}, where models generate plausible reasoning traces backwards from predetermined answers, meaning the CoT is irrelevant to the true reasoning process and unsuitable for monitoring ~\citep{turpin2023language}.
+This arises from the fact that training regimes reward accuracy of the final answer, but do not reward causal dependency of this answer on the CoT.
+2. \textbf{Encoded reasoning}, where the model encodes information in the CoT tokens in a way that is not understandable to a monitor ~\citep{roger2023preventinglanguagemodelshiding}.
+In particular, this may result from training regimes that place optimization pressure on the CoT directly ~\citep{skaf2025largelanguagemodelslearn}.
+3. \textbf{Internalized reasoning}, where part or all of the model's reasoning process is carried out in internal computations that are not visible in the CoT tokens themselves, hiding information from a CoT monitor.
 While this has thus far only been demonstrated in heavily fine-tuned model organisms, past works have shown conclusively that this behavior can arise ~\citep{pfau2024letsthinkdotdot}.